 - Don’t say it.
 Do it.

-3. Be concise.
+- Be concise.

-4. Be accurate.
+- Be accurate.

-5. Upward and onward.
+- Upward and onward.

-It’s tempting to use the addendum space to justify your scores or performance.
-But, admissions committees really read these sections just to get a grip on the facts.
-If you have extenuating circumstances, say so, but don’t belabor the point.Jessica Pishko graduated with a J.D. from Harvard Law School and received an M.F.A. from Columbia University.
-She spent two years guiding students through the medical school application process at Columbia’s Postbac Program and teaches writing at all levels.
-Want Jessica to help you get accepted?
+Get personalized guidance on how to approach your low stats in your law school application when you work one-on-one with an Accepted law school admissions expert!Jessica Pishko graduated with a J.D. from Harvard Law School and received an M.F.A. from Columbia University.
+She spent two years guiding students through the medical school application process at Columbia’s Postbac Program and is a former Accepted admissions consultant.
+Want an admissions expert help you get accepted?
 Click here to get in touch!